isedwards/auth.opencdms.org/README.md

 However, neither `lua-resty-openidc` nor `OAuth2-proxy` are adequate solutions for fine-grained Roll-Based Access Control (RBAC) - to control access to individual API end-points.
 If we pursue the edge authentication architecure then in addition we also need something like Open Policy Agent (OPA) to serve as our Policy Enforcement Point (PEP).

-There are other alternatives... like replacing Nginx and oauth2-proxy/OpenResty with the open-source version of [Kong](https://konghq.com/) although, for RBAC it looks like we may again need the enterprise version.
-Kong is an API Gateway or Service Mesh.
+There are other alternatives including API Gateways or Service Mesh.
+The open-source version of [Kong](https://konghq.com/) is commonly used although, for RBAC, it looks like we would again [need the enterprise version](https://konghq.com/install#kong-community:~:text=Security%20and%20Governance).

 ### Conclusions